fawzy46/3x-ui-commander/README.md

 - `server` (optional): Select the server to search (searches all servers if not specified)
 - `email` (optional): Client email to get traffic for
 - `uuid` (optional): Client UUID to get traffic for

+*Note: Only User with Administrator Privilage can use the search by email/uuid, other wise the non-Administrator user must be linked to the created user in the 3x-ui panel by using the discord username as email*

 *Note: If neither email nor uuid is provided, it will use your Discord username as the email.*